AswiniSivaraman/Stock-Price-Analysis-Using-Plotly/README.md

 - **Python**: Core programming language for data analysis and visualization.
 - **Pandas**: For efficient data preprocessing and cleaning.
 - **Plotly**: For creating interactive, animated, and professional-grade visualizations.
+- **yfinance**: For fetching historical stock data from Yahoo Finance.

 ## Future Scope